Saidat23/devops.pbl/MERN.md

 Node.js: is a JavaScript runtime environment.
 It is used to run JavaScript on a machine.

-The diagram below illustrate how the MERN Stack work.
+The diagram below illustrate how the MERN Stack works.
 <img width="638" alt="MERN-stack" src="https://github.com/Saidat23/devops.pbl/assets/138054715/5cde0948-b568-4b85-80ef-62dbfe64a652">